 One fact I did know about Philip Rundle came from my own parents, Reg and Vena Robson, early on in my courtship with Philip Rundle’s son, Geoffrey Philip Farrell Rundle.
 Late one evening, I overheard my parents talking about Philip Rundle and his first marriage and divorce.
 I chatted to my parents about this information and accepted it without any problem, but I was counselled by them not to mention it to anyone, unless someone else did first.
 These were wise words indeed.

 It wasn’t long before this eventuated.
-I attended the Head of the River Regatta on the Nepean River in 1975 with Geoff and late in the afternoon he was visibly upset by a Kings School parent, Mr Tyndall insisted that Geoff’s father Philip had married and divorced during World War II; explaining that he was good friends with his father at the time.
+I attended the Head of the River Regatta on the Nepean River in 1975 with Geoff and late in the afternoon he was visibly upset by a Kings School parent, Mr Tyndall, who insisted that Geoff’s father Philip had married and divorced during World War II; explaining to Geoff that he was good friends with his father at the time.
 Geoff told him that he must have the wrong person.
 Clearly Geoff did not know, and thankfully I was there to pull him aside and explain that it was indeed true.
 Later in the evening, he challenged his father, who walked away from him and refused to discuss his first marriage with his son.
 It got worse when Geoff found out that his sister Philippa, knew about the divorce, but that his parents had deemed it not necessary to tell him.
 This was to be my first illuminating glimpse into the complicated family life that Geoff had endured.

 Shortly after I started research on the family tree, I had a friendly and interesting phone call from Peter Rundle, Geoff’s first cousin, the eldest son of Nelson Rundle, Philip Rundle’s elder brother.
 Peter told me he had a lot of family information and was happy to share it with me and I greeted this news with great delight.
 We had a long chat and over the course of the conversation Peter told me that the Newcastle gossip about Philip’s first marriage was that Philip Rundle had eloped and had inadvertently married his half-sister!
 He went on to explain that after this was discovered, the marriage was annulled, after pressure from his mother Catherine Rundle.
 Not only was this information common knowledge, but a descendant of William and Catherine Moloney, a Moloney descendant, Matt Hall, had shared a version of this on his blog, regaling this interesting story and also disclosing information about the troubled first marriage of Catherine Rundle, the birth of her two sons and her divorce from William Moloney Snr.
 Peter Rundle also explained that after the divorce the elder son went to live with his father and the younger, with his mother.